 Women who have a family history of pelvic organ prolapse or have had a vaginal birth are more vulnerable to this condition.
 It can be treated if it does occur, but more importantly, there are ways women can prevent pelvic organ prolapse before it happens.
-At Southland Urology, our board-certified urologist provide comprehensive diagnosis and treatment for patients suffering from pelvic organ prolapse in Orange County.
+At our urology clinic in Orange County, our board-certified urologists provide comprehensive diagnosis and treatment for patients suffering from pelvic organ prolapse in Orange County.
 Contact our urologic clinics in Fullerton and Yorba Linda, CA at (714) 870-5970 and schedule an appointment today!

 Experiencing pelvic organ prolapse can be challenging — it can interfere with your activities, intrude on your personal life, and be just plain uncomfortable.

 Types and Causes of Pelvic Organ Prolapse

 Pelvic organ prolapse (or POP) is a condition in which one or more organs in the pelvis descend due to a loss of support from the pelvic floor.
 The pelvic floor is a group of muscles that support the bladder, uterus, vagina, small bowel, and bowel.
 They are often described as being shaped like a hammock.